VioletViolaVi/Milestone-Project-4/README.md

     * The date and time the payment was made.
 * Contains the “__*KEEP SHOPPING*__” button to allow users to click on it and return back to the homepage and add new drinks to the shopping cart.
 ### Sign Up Page
-* Contains a “__*log in*__” link at the top of the page for users to click on and be redirected to the login page if they already have accounts and just wish to log in instead.
+* Contains a “__*login*__” link at the top of the page for users to click on and be redirected to the login page if they already have accounts and just wish to log in instead.
 * Contains a signup form that requires users to enter their: email address twice, username and password twice.
 This allows users to create accounts with Slurps by filling in this form with the requested details.
 * Contains a “__*SIGN UP*__” button to allow users to click on it and have an account be created for them, so they can create profiles for saving their personal details for payments and also view their order history.
 Users will be asked to verify their account by clicking on the link sent to the provided email.
 Then users will be able to click the “__*CONFIRM*__” button to confirm their account with Slurps.
 ### Verified Email Request Page